COTC-Header-1600-x-800_crop 5_00000_crop

-Hello.
 I'm Dr. Sandra E. Cohen.
-Welcome to Characters On The Couch, my Film and TV blog and Entertainment Consulting site.
+Welcome to Characters On The Couch, my Film and TV blog.

 As a backdrop to my writings, I'm a certified psychoanalyst and licensed clinical psychologist with a private practice in Beverly Hills, California.
-I am also a Training and Supervising Analyst at the Psychoanalytic Center of California.
+I am also a Training and Supervising Analyst at the Psychoanalytic Center of California in Los Angeles.

-My areas of specialization include childhood trauma; sexual abuse; persistent depression and grief; eating disorders (anorexia, bulimia, restrictive eating); anxiety, OCD, and panic attacks; perversions; psychotic and borderline disorders; dissociative states; self-mutilation; and creative blocks.
+In my 40-plus years of practice, I've developed areas of specialization in childhood trauma; sexual abuse; persistent depression and grief; eating disorders, including anorexia and bulimia, restrictive or overeating; anxiety, OCD and panic attacks; perversions; psychotic and borderline disorders; dissociative states; and creative blocks.

-Film is the perfect medium for me to write about any number of psychological states.
-In film, we see characters suffering the effects of traumas or difficult family histories, expressing complicated behaviors, suffering losses, and finding love or not.
-They endure the kinds of problems many of us ordinary people have.
+Film is the perfect medium for me to write about many psychological states.
+In films, we see characters suffering the effects of traumas or difficult family histories, expressing complicated behaviors, suffering losses, and finding love or not.
+They endure and bring to the screen the kinds of problems many of us ordinary people have.

 My Interest In Film

-I began to write about film characters many years ago when I found myself watching the first six episodes of Star Wars over and over with my kids.
+I began to write about film characters many years ago when I watched the first six episodes of Star Wars over and over with my kids.
 As a psychologist and psychoanalyst, I became intrigued by what led Anakin Skywalker to turn to the Dark Side and ultimately become Darth Vader.

-Did you ever ponder the reasons why he couldn’t resist the seductions of Chancellor Palpatine (AKA Darth Sidious)?
-We can judge him for “making that choice,” but it isn’t that simple.
-Any more than any of the “bad decisions” we or others have made for reasons that often seem either confusing or just plain wrong.
+Did you ever wonder why Anakin couldn’t resist the seductions of Chancellor Palpatine (AKA Darth Sidious)?
+We can judge him for “making that choice,” but it isn’t so simple.
+Any more than any of the “bad decisions” we or others make for reasons that seem just plain wrong.

 None of us do it on purpose.
-There are unconscious reasons, even if we aren’t aware.
+There are unconscious reasons, even if we aren’t aware of them.
 One of my specialties is childhood trauma.
-And for Anakin, turning to the Dark Side was motivated by a desperate need to have power over his terror of loss.
+And, for Anakin, turning to the Dark Side was motivated by a desperate need for power over his terror of loss.
 We see these complex unconscious motivations in many characters.
 They can help us see our own.

 Film Characters Bring Us To Ourselves